ocschwar/tokio-modbus/README.md

        flexibility in modifying the Registers on the back end for simulations.

-    4. Define a structure and a trait for the Modbus block, with blankRegisters as one implementation.,
+    4. Define a structure and a trait for the Modbus block, with blankRegisters as one implementation.

        The structure should have the 4 register blocks, with size optional, and the trait should require the call() method, with a request and response PDU.
 That allows the same thing to be implemented for RS-485,